helenafaveere/HPC_UGent_ONT_PreProcessing/README.md

 - Methylation analysis results: Stored in `${WORKDIR}/methylation`.
 - Read length information: Stored in `${WORKDIR}/ReadLengths`.
 - WisecondorX CNV analysis results: Stored in `${WORKDIR}/WisecondorX`.
+- QDNAseq CNV analysis results: Stored in `${WORKDIR}/QDNAseq`.

 ## Dependencies
-Ensure the following dependencies are installed and available in your environment:
+Ensure the following dependencies are installed and available in your (conda) environment:

 - Dorado
 - Minimap2